openservicebrokerapi/servicebroker/spec.md

 deprovision request to the Service Broker to prevent an orphan being created on the Service Broker.
-However, while the Platform will attempt to send a deprovision request, Service Brokers MAY automatically delete any resources associated with the failed bind request on their own.
+However, while the Platform will attempt to send a deprovision request, Service Brokers MAY automatically delete any resources associated with the failed provisioning request on their own.

 ## Polling Last Operation for Service Bindings